japila-books/spark-structured-streaming-internals/docs/configuration-properties.md

 Default: `true`

-Use [SQLConf.useDeprecatedKafkaOffsetFetching](SQLConf.md#useDeprecatedKafkaOffsetFetching) to access the current value.
+Use [SQLConf.useDeprecatedKafkaOffsetFetching](SQLConf.md#useDeprecatedKafkaOffsetFetching) for the current value

 Used when: